• Tools

 2. Every fillable field must have a unique Id; Param.Name is the English submission key; DisplayName is the English UI label.

-3. Controls must use the Widget enum (1 text, 2 password, 3 email, 4 date, 5 time, 6 number, 7 boolean, 8 single select, 9 multi select, 10 rich text), with the required *WidgetOption and EnumInputs from the guide.
+3. Controls must use the Widget enum (1 text, 2 password, 3 email, 4 date, 5 time, 6 number, 7 boolean, 8 single select, 9 multi select, 10 display content), with the required *WidgetOption and EnumInputs from the guide.

 4. Use Param.WfParamConstraint for validation; do not use a validationRules array.

-6. Output only valid JSON—no comments—and do not invent Widget types or fields not defined in the guide.
+6. Output only valid JSON—no comments—and do not invent Widget types or fields not defined in the guide; in `EnumInputs`, include only `Name` and `Value`—do not copy editor-only fields such as `chosen` or `selected`.

 7. User requirements: [Describe fields here: required or not, defaults, columns per row, option lists, etc.]